Kenny Anderson (basketball): Personal life

 Anderson was raised by his mother, Joan, and did not meet his father until he was in his thirties.
 He has two sisters, Sandra and Danielle.
 He was poor growing up, but Anderson says that being able to provide for his mother was inspiration for him to become a professional basketball player.
 In October 2005, his mother died from a heart attack.

 Anderson is the father of seven children, by four women.
-He became a father of a daughter while attending Georgia Tech.
-He had a relationship with Dee Dee Roper (DJ Spinderella of the rap group Salt-n-Pepa), and they have a daughter together.
+He became a father of a daughter, Danielle while attending Georgia Tech.
+He had a relationship with Dee Dee Roper (DJ Spinderella of the rap group Salt-N-Pepa), and they have daughter Christy together.
+Christy later appeared on an episode of My Super Sweet 16.

 He was married to Tami Roman (who has appeared on the reality series Basketball Wives), but they divorced.
-They have two daughters, including hip-hop artist Jazz Anderson.
+They have two daughters, Lyric and hip-hop artist Jazz Anderson.

 Anderson met his second wife Tamiyka R Lockhart in West Los Angeles in 1998 while they both were going through divorces.
 They have a son together, Kenneth Anderson Jr. They divorced in 2004.
+During this marriage he had another son born to his mistress Suny Castro also named Kenneth Anderson Jr.

 He met his third wife, Natasha, during the 2004 NBA playoffs.
 They married in 2007.
-Anderson and Natasha are raising his son Kenny Jr. and her daughter.
+Anderson and Natasha are raising his son Kenny Jr. and her daughter Tiana.

 In 2005, despite earning $63 million during his NBA career, Anderson filed for bankruptcy.

+In December 2011, he was arrested after crashing into two trees and fleeing the scene.
+No one was injured, and he was not charged with DUI, although he was charged with leaving the scene.

+On 27 April 2013, he was arrested in Florida for drunk driving.

 In 2013, Anderson reported that he was sexually abused as a child by both a person who lived in his neighborhood and a basketball coach.

 In February 2019, Anderson was hospitalized for several days near his home of Pembroke Pines, Florida after suffering a stroke.